Back to Top

 Daily Crime Log

-AACC publishes this information in accordance with 20 U.S.C 1092(f) the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+AACC publishes this information in accordance with 20 U.S.C 1092(f) the federal Jeanne Clery Campus Safety Act (formerly the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act).
 The act requires the college to have information of recently reported crime activity made available upon request.
-This information is available here 24 hours a day, or you can request a printed copy at the Public Safety and Police Office during office hours, 7 a.m. to 11 p.m.
+This information is available here 24 hours a day, or you can request a printed copy at the Public Safety and Police office during its regular hours, 7 a.m. to 11 p.m.

 OFFENSE: DISORDERLY CONDUCT